michaelbrusegard/dotfiles/README.md

 irm "https://christitus.com/win" | iex
 ```

+In the tool we can download an ISO image from Microsoft and then modify it to remove telemetry and other unwanted features.
+When we have the MicroWin ISO we can flash a USB drive using Rufus.

 After installation go to Windows Update and run it to make sure the system is updated.

 ### Screenshot